+Units:

+Number outstanding before this offering 0

+Number outstanding after this offering 13,000,000

+Common stock:

+Number outstanding before this offering 3,737,500 shares of Class B common stock(1)(2)

+Number outstanding after this offering 16,250,000 shares of common stock, consisting of shares of Class B common stock(2)(3)

+13,000,000 shares of Class A common stock and 3,250,000

+Redeemable Warrants:

-Unit s: Num ber outstanding before this offering 0 Num ber outstanding after this offering 11,500,000 Com mon stock: Num ber outstanding before this offering 3,306,250 shares of Class B common stock $^{(1)(2)}$ Num ber outstanding after this offering 14,375,000 shares of common stock, consisting of 11,500,000 shares of Class A common stock and 2,875,000 shares of Class B common stock (2)(3) Rede eemable Warrants: SO ber of private placement warrants to be ld in a private placement simultaneously ith this offering 2,533,333 (3) ber of warrants to be outstanding after is offering and the private placement 6,366,666 (3) Exer cisability Each whole warrant is exercisable to purchase one share of our Class A common stock, subject to adjustment as provided herein, and only whole warrants are exercisable.
+Number of private placement warrants to be sold in a private placement simultaneously with this offering our Class A common stock, subject to adjustment as provided herein, and only whole warrants are exercisable.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.

+Number of warrants to be outstanding after this offering and the private placement

+Exercisability Each whole warrant is exercisable to purchase one share of

-(1) in October 2020.
-Includes up to an aggregate ital by our sponsor of an aggregate of 431,250 founder shares effected of 431,250 shares that are subject to forfeiture by our initial th the underwriters' over-allotment option to purchase additional units (2) The shares of common stock included in the units are Class A common stock.
-Founder shares are classified as shares of Class B common stock, which shares are convertible into shares of our Class A common stock on a one-for-one basis, subject to adjustment as described below adjacent to the caption "Founder shares conversion and anti-dilution."
-(3) Assumes the underwriters' over-allotment option to purchase additional units has not been exercised and an aggregate of 431,250 shares have been forfeited.
+(1) Includes up to an aggregate of 487,500 shares that are subject to forfeiture by our initial stockholders depending on the extent to which the underwriters' over-allotment option to purchase additional units is exercised.

+(2) The shares of common stock included in the units are Class A common stock.
+Founder shares are classified as shares of Class B common stock, which shares are convertible into shares of our Class A common stock on a onefor-one basis, subject to adjustment as described below adjacent to the caption "Founder shares conversion and anti-dilution."

+(3) Assumes the underwriters' over-allotment option to purchase additional units has not been exercised and an aggregate of 487,500 shares have been forfeited.

+Exercise price

+Exercise period